Skip to content

 • - uses: ./.github/actions/setup: Applies a custom action located in the repository to set up the environment.

-• - run: poetry install --with checks: Executes the command to install dependencies specified under the "checks" group with Poetry.
+• - run: uv sync --group=checks: Executes the command to install dependencies specified under the "checks" group with uv.

 Publication Workflow